Cisterna: Function

 The trans-Golgi network is an important part of the Golgi.
 It is located on the trans face of the Golgi apparatus and is made up of cisternae.
 The cisternae play a crucial role in the packaging, modification, and transport functions for the cell overall.
 The proteins and polysaccharides that get processed here within the cisterna will then be sent to their specified locations.

 There are multiple types of cisternae which can be recognized from their distinctions in morphology.
 These distinctions include enzymes relating to glycosylation that have been identified in cisternae located in different regions of the Golgi.
 This difference in the localization of enzymes throughout cisternae can contribute to the functioning of the Golgi by regulating the pH, ion concentrations, and the amounts of substrate that are necessary.
 This also works to make sure that reactions are happening in the correct places within the Golgi and that proteins do not undergo the wrong modification if they are in the wrong location.

 The cis Golgi network is the first step in the cisternal structure of a protein being packaged, while the trans Golgi network is the last step in the cisternal structure when the vesicle is being transferred to either the lysosome, the cell surface or the secretory vesicle.
 The medial cisternae is where the mannose residue and extra N-acetylglucosamine is removed.

+Golgi glycosylation

+The Golgi apparatus plays a critical role in the modification of proteins through glycosylation, particularly N-linked glycosylation, which is a crucial process for the proper folding, stability, and function of many secretory and membrane-bound proteins.
+N-linked glycosylation involves the attachment of oligosaccharides to the nitrogen atom of asparagine residues in proteins.
+These oligosaccharides are composed of various sugar units, including N-acetylglucosamine (GlcNAc), mannose (Man), galactose (Gal), and N-acetylneuraminate (NANA, also known as sialic acid).
+These glycosylated structures are integral for proper protein function, influencing cellular interactions, protein trafficking, and immune recognition.

+N-linked glycosylation begins in the rough endoplasmic reticulum (ER), where a precursor oligosaccharide is synthesized on a lipid carrier called dolichol.
+The precursor consists of a core structure made up of two N-acetylglucosamine (GlcNAc) residues, nine mannose (Man) residues, and three glucose (Glc) residues.
+The precursor is then transferred to a protein's asparagine residue as soon as the protein enters the ER lumen.
+The attachment of the oligosaccharide to the asparagine is catalyzed by the enzyme oligosaccharyltransferase.

+Once the glycosylated protein enters the ER, further processing of the oligosaccharide occurs.
+Three specific enzymes play key roles in this early stage of glycosylation.
+First, glucosidase I removes one glucose residue from the oligosaccharide.
+Then, glucosidase II removes two more glucose residues, leaving behind a core oligosaccharide attached to the protein.
+Finally, a mannosidase enzyme removes one mannose residue.
+After this initial trimming, the oligosaccharide is ready to move from the ER to the Golgi apparatus for more elaborate modifications.